-PEM1109, Circuit Training
+PEM1109, Circuit Training 2 hrs., 1 cr.

 This course is designed for the development and maintenance of physical fitness through regular participation in a continuous sequence with a variety of activities such as cardiovascular exercise, calisthenics, weights, bands, balls, and weight-bearing exercises.
 (No more than two physical education/activity semester hours may be used for the A.A. degree.)